guiferviz/devenv/devenv_python/README.md

 # My Python development environment

-Image of Docker with the packages I use the most in my projects.
+Docker image with the packages I use the most in my projects.

 ## Why a Docker image?